Givinga/anorm-relational/Readme.md

 *Anorm Relational*
 ------------------------------------------------

 Anorm relational is a simple wrapper around the Anorm library available within [Play Framework](http://www.playframework.com), designed to extend the parsing API to handle one-to-many relationships with ease.
-It is currently available for Play 2.3.x or Anorm 2.5.0 and built against Scala 2.11.8 and 2.10.6.
+It is currently available for Play 2.3.x and Anorm 2.5.x.

 Motivations
 -----------